-Why did Bono change the 'Early Morning' Lyric of Pride
+Why Bono changed the 'Early Morning' Lyric of Pride for Songs of Surrender

 The original version of Pride features the lyric: "Early morning, April four" as the time that MLK was shot.